openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [Petr Mladek: OpenOffice_org 3.2.1 rc2 available for openSUSE](http://lizards.opensuse.org/2010/05/27/openoffice_org-3_2_1_2/)

-"Iâ€™m happy to announce OpenOffice.org 3.2.1 rc2 packages for openSUSE.
+"I’m happy to announce OpenOffice.org 3.2.1 rc2 packages for openSUSE.
 They are available in the Build Service [OpenOffice:org:UNSTABLE](http://en.opensuse.org/Additional_YaST_Package_Repositories#OpenOffice.org_UNSTABLE) project, are based on the [upstream](http://development.openoffice.org/releases/3.2.1rc2.html) 3.2.1-rc2 sources and include many [Go-oo](http://cgit.freedesktop.org/ooo-build/ooo-build/plain/NEWS?id=OOO_BUILD_3_2_1_2) fixes and improvements.
 Please, look for more details about the openSUSE OOo build on the [wiki page](http://en.opensuse.org/OpenOffice.org).
 The packages are release candidates and have not passed full QA cycle yet.
 They might include even serious bugs.
 Therefore they are not intended for data-critical usage.
-A good practice is to archive any important data before an use, â€¦  As usual, we kindly ask any interested beta testers to try the package and [report bugs](http://en.opensuse.org/OpenOffice.org#Reporting_Bugs).
+A good practice is to archive any important data before an use, …  As usual, we kindly ask any interested beta testers to try the package and [report bugs](http://en.opensuse.org/OpenOffice.org#Reporting_Bugs).
 See also the list of [known bugs](http://alturl.com/qaq5). (...)"